Why you can’t stop data breaches – Part I

-As an industry, security and compliance professionals have been remiss in specifying encryption types and methods, and have instead, opted for checkbox requirements, such as “data must be encrypted”.
+As an industry, data security and compliance professionals have been remiss in specifying data encryption types and methods, and have instead, opted for checkbox requirements, such as “data must be encrypted”.
 Even the much respected CISSP certification spends more time on encryption algorithms for VPNs and handshaking vs. threat model analysis for security applied to actual data values.

 The reality is that encryption methods matter, and most security professionals rely on a legacy method (encryption at-rest or TDE) that does ABSOLUTELY NOTHING to protect against modern-day attacks.
 (You may also be interested in our CTO’s article on how to break data tokenization here.)

 Encryption at-rest and TDE were designed to protect against physical data theft or data center break-ins.
 This is not how data is being stolen today.
 We jokingly refer to this as the “Tom Cruise” threat model — a scenario where Tom Cruise (yes, the actor) breaks into a data center and drops down from the ceiling and steals your hard drives.
 This isn’t what’s occurring in your colo today.
 And it’s certainly not happeningin AWS, Azure, or GCP.

 This fundamental mismatch of a security control vs. the threat is one of the main reasons data breaches continue to occur.

 Simplifying Application Level Encryption White Paper

 This simplified diagram below helps explain some of the gaps in the above security approaches.

 As you can see, anyone inside the network or moving laterally or with privileged access can gain access and exposes data in the clear.
 The encryption at-rest and TDE encryption methods are container-based encryption methods that will do nothing to stop this access.
 In other words, once you have access and you’rein the network, you’re in.